Leading through Innovation, Character, and Service

 EGR 492 (offered as EGR199 is Spring 2019): Scholars in Engineering Leadership 2, 1 credit

 This junior/senior course focuses on a deeper study of leadership in a team setting, including team formation, interpersonal conflict, delegation, leading from behind, team diversity, global cultures and communication.
 There is a focus on team leadership and relationship building.
-The course requires participation in freshman and sophomore mentoring programs and active involvement with at least one student or community organizations.
+The course requires participation in freshman and sophomore mentoring programs and active involvement with at least one student or community organization.

 EGR 490: Engineering Leadership, 1 credit

-This limited-enrollment course offers unique opportunities to meet personally with UK alums and other leaders who share their knowledge and experience, including how they have arrived in positions of leadership and how they view their roles as leaders.
-Students are able to personally interact with speakers throughout the class, developing relationships and learning from the leaders` experiences, successes, mistakes, crisis situations and their responsibility to the community as leaders of their organizations.
+This limited-enrollment course offers unique opportunities to meet personally with UK alumni and other leaders who share their knowledge and experience, including how they have arrived in positions of leadership and how they view their roles as leaders.
+Students are able to personally interact with speakers throughout the class, developing relationships and learning from the leaders' experiences, successes, mistakes, crisis situations and their responsibility to the community as leaders of their organizations.

 Leadership in Action

 Students in the Scholars in Engineering Leadership program are required to put their leadership skills into action through involvement in a leadership role with a student organization, company or professional organization, religious organization or community organization.

 - Active students in the College of Engineering in good standing

 Please submit the following materials as a single .pdf file to email@example.com: